 While in a discussion with one particular client, she mentioned that she had been consuming more alcohol than usual over the weekend, due to the holidays.
 Cha-Ching!
 The light bulb went on.
 Of course!
-Many of our clients were probably dehydrated during their assessments.
+A good majority of our clients were probably dehydrated during their assessments.
 Why, you may ask?
 Does it matter?
 Can it affect my readings that much?
 In a word…Yes!
-In order to obtain an accurate body composition reading, you must be well hydrated and should not do any exercise before your reading.
+An accurate body composition reading requires you to be well hydrated and to not do any exercise before your reading.
 Read below for a brief explanation:

-Your body fat is pretty water dense.
-It is comprised of about 10% water.
-This means that your changing level of hydration can have a significant effect on the body fat reading that you get.
+Your body fat is pretty water dense, so dense in fact that body fat is comprised of about 10% water.
+That means that your changing level of hydration can have a significant effect on the body fat reading that you get.

 This is especially significant after completing a vigorous workout routine.
 If you measure your fat mass after sweating profusely you will inevitably have a lower percentage of body fat.
 The actual amount of fat you have is the same after your workout; it’s just that you have less water now.